Guide

 What Makes DeepL Different From Google Translate?

-• Is very well known: If you’ve heard of Google (and who hasn’t?) then you’re likely to also be aware of Google Translate.
+• Google Translate is very well known: If you’ve heard of Google (and who hasn’t?) then you’re likely to also be aware of Google Translate.
 In contrast, people who aren’t in the business of translation are less likely to have heard of DeepL.

-• Supports many languages: Apart from popular languages like English, Spanish, and Italian, Google Translate can also translate text into less common languages like Telugu and Frisian (and vice versa).
+• It supports many languages: Apart from popular languages like English, Spanish, and Italian, Google Translate can also translate text into less common languages like Telugu and Frisian (and vice versa).

-• Has useful translation features like document imports, and voice, image, and website translation.
+• It has useful translation features like document imports, and voice, image, and website translation.

-• Has a convenient integration with Google Chrome, which is one of the most popular Internet browsers today.
+• There's a convenient integration with Google Chrome, which is one of the most popular Internet browsers today.

 Accordingly, whenever a casual translator needs something translated, they are likely to make a beeline for Google Translate without considering other options.